alberttheprince/rpemotes-reborn/README.md

 You are not allowed to change / add a license.

-These usage rights do not carry over to any third party including any other forks and/or projects without express permission and must not be extracted from [TayMcKenzieNZ's fork of DpEmotes](https://github.com/TayMcKenzieNZ/dpemotes).
+These usage rights do not carry over to any third party including any other forks and/or projects without express permission and must not be extracted from [RpEmotes](https://github.com/TayMcKenzieNZ/rpemotes).

-If you want to modify this particular fork of DpEmotes ***(does not apply if you want to use it for personal purposes)*** or make an agreement, you can contact TayMcKenzieNZ via Discord.
+If you want to modify RpEmotes  ***(does not apply if you want to use it for personal purposes)*** or make an agreement, you can contact TayMcKenzieNZ via Discord.
 Pull requests are actively reviewed and discussed with TayMcKenzieNZ and contributors and will be accepted as long as they do not contain breaking changes.

 You can read more about unlicensed repositories [here](https://opensource.stackexchange.com/questions/1720/what-can-i-assume-if-a-publicly-published-project-has-no-license) if questions remain.